prem-muthedath/bowling/README.md

  		java -classpath bin bowling.Tests

+5. Press enter.
-5. You should see the following output: Expected and Actual values for each test.
+6. You should see the following output: Expected and Actual values for each test.